RedPitaya/Documentation/appsFeatures/systemtool/system_info/systemInfo.rst

             To manually change the DMA reserved memory size, please refer to the :ref:`Changing reserved memory chapter under the DMM <deepMemoryMode>`.

+    #.  **Clock Rate:** Allows entering a custom external clock sampling rate (in MHz) with high precision (e.g. 80.12345678 MHz).
+This setting overrides the default software clock rate stored in the board profile.
+Once set, all applications and modules on the PS side will use
+        this value instead of the default.
+This is particularly useful for boards using an external clock source (e.g. SDRlab 122-16 Ext Clk), where the actual sampling rate may differ from the nominal rate assumed by the OS.
+Leave the field empty or set it to 0 to use the default profile value.

 .. figure:: img/Info_button_250-12.png
     :align: center